 While all of the Covenants are definitely usable, there are some that shine slightly brighter than others.
-Night Fae, Kyrian, and Necrolord are the three that stand out the most for Guardian Druids, due to their powerful class abilities and Soulbinds.
+Night Fae, Kyrian, and Venthyr are the three that stand out the most for Guardian Druids, due to their powerful class abilities and Soulbinds.

-- Necrolord is an excellent all-round option, excelling in single-target and raid encounters.
+- Venthyr is an excellent option, excelling in AoE-heavy encounters and dungeons.

 Here is a quote about Brewmaster Monk Covenants from our class writer, Sinzhu.

 While it is tempting to follow whatever tools like Raidbots and SimulationCraft say offers the most damage, it is incredibly important to note that all four Covenants can be used on your Brewmaster without being a burden in whatever content you choose to participate.
 All of the Covenants are within roughly 5% of each other in damage for most scenarios.
 Of course, Tanks in particular are likely going to have to consider more than just damage in their decision.
 There is also the matter of what content you might be most interested in playing and whether or not you intend to also play as a Windwalker or Mistweaver.
 With that being said, different Covenant abilities will cover different niches, and you may feel that two or three of the four choices more solidly fit into certain bits of content, detailed below.

 - Kyrian is the strongest in raid.
 A Convenient "hybrid" choice for PvE/PvP that is balanced in defense and offense, but its damage component requires time to build up.
 Also offers an extra health potion and is the best covenant in Torghast.

 - Necrolord is equally best for raiding.
 Marginally strongest defensive choice, but still very powerful in offense.
 Scales well with multiple targets, but can feel frantic to play with.
 Provides an additional defensive cooldown.

 Here is a quote about Protection Paladin Covenants from our class writer, Panthea.